DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Approach #2:  `plot(x,y)`

 Next up:  the popular `plot(x,y)` function from the pyplot module of Matplotlib.
-We used pyplot a lot when we started out, but very little since then.
+We never use this and will go over it at high speed -- and perhaps not at all.

-We import the module with
+We import the pyplot module with

 ```python
 import matplotlib.pyplot as plt